mrojkov/Citrus/Yuzu/docs/reference.md

 Denotes a `void` method without arguments, which will be called immediately after this object is deserialized.
 If there are several `[YuzuAfterDeserialization]` methods, first methods from the parent class are called, then methods  of the current class are called in the order of source code definition.
 This order is opposite of `[YuzuBeforeSerialization]`.

 Can be substituted by changing `MetaOptions.YuzuAfterDeserializationAttribute`.

+#### `[YuzuSerializeItemIf]`
+#### `public bool conditionFunc(int index, object item) { ... }`
+Denotes serialization condition for collection items.
+Can only be applied to method of a class implementing `IEnumerable`.
+Method must be a boolean function accepting integer and object arguments.
+Immediately before serialization of each collection item, this function is called.
+If the function returns `true`, the item is serialized, otherwise the item is omitted.

+Can be substituted by changing `MetaOptions.SerializeItemIfAttribute`.

 ## Class attributes